-Louisiana borrows money by selling bonds to investors to finance construction projects, like road work, building repairs and economic development initiatives.
+Louisiana borrows money through bond sales to investors to pay for road work, building repairs and economic development projects.
 The debt is paid off with interest over decades.
 A debt ceiling enacted in the early 1990s requires that annual repayment requirements fall under 6 percent of the state's revenue forecast.